 Entry and exit conditions change regularly.
 Contact the Embassy of the Democratic People's Republic of Korea in Indonesia for details about visas, currency, customs and quarantine rules.

-You need a double- or multiple-entry visa for China.
+If it becomes safe to travel to North Korea, you may need a double - or multiple-entry visa for China.
 Otherwise you won't be able to re-enter China when you leave North Korea.
 Contact the Embassy or Consulate of the People's Republic of China for details.

 When entering North Korea, you need to declare all:

 - published material, such as books, academic papers and pamphlets

 - communications devices, such as mobile phones, satellite phones, GPS receivers and radios